fullmetalbrackets/blog/src/pages/colophon.md

 - [astro-embed](https://astro-embed.netlify.app/) for embedding YouTube videos, Bluesky posts, etc.
 - [isotope.js](https://isotope.metafizzy.co/layout) for grid layout in [Lifestream](/lifestream/).

+## IndieWeb Things

+- [Webmention.io](https://webmention.io/) is free service for receiving Webmentions, a protocol used by IndieWeb sites to be notified when they link to each other.
+- [Webmention.app](https://webmention.app/) is a free service to automate outgoing webmentions with a simple API, and I use a scheduled GitHub Action to use it.
+- [Bridgy](https://brid.gy/) is a free service that connects IndieWeb sites to your Mastodon and Bluesky accounts for [backfeeds and POSSE](https://indieweb.org/backfeed), though I have not really set it up for that yet.

 ## Third-Party Services

 - [Pagefind](https://pagefind.app/): Dead simple fully static search library for static websites, used here to search blog posts.
 Doesn't even require adding it to your dependencies.
 - [Giscus](https://giscus.app): Alternative to Discus for comments in blog posts using GitHub Discussions, rather than Issues, as the backend.
-- [Webmention.io](https://webmention.io) + [Webmention.app](https://webmention.app): Webmention is an open protocol used by websites to be notified when they link to each other.
-Webmention.app is a free service to automate outgoing webmentions with a simple API.
-(Might switch to [Bridgy](https://brid.gy/about) though.)
 - [Umami](http://umami.is): GDPR-compliant and privacy friendly Google Analytics alternative, self-hosted on a VPS. ([See website stats here.](https://u.adiaz.fyi/share/TtTytHU8rJy0oEzN))

 ## WTF is a Colophon anyway?